Mouni Roy: Other work and media image

 Roy has established herself as one of the most prominent television actresses in India.
-Times of India labeled Naagin a "game-changer" for Roy.
+Times of India labelled Naagin a "game-changer" for Roy.
 After the release of Brahmāstra: Part One – Shiva, Mayukh Majumdar of Filmfare termed her "the undisputed star of the film".
 Financial Express stated that Roy's Junoon will be the "best antagonist Bollywood has seen in a while".
 Roy has frequently featured on Times of India's "50 Most Desirable Women" list.
 She ranked 35th in 2017, 32nd in 2018, 41st in 2019 and 44th in 2020.
 She placed 3rd in the same publication's "20 Most Desirable Women on TV" list in 2017.
 In 2018, same publication also ranked her 4th in the Top 10 Popular Actress in Television.
 In 2023, she ranked 8th in Times Now "Popular Actresses" list.

 Roy is a prominent celebrity endorser for brands and products including Bryan & Candy, Joy and Spawake.
 In March 2023, Roy performed in various cities in the United States for "The Entertainers" tour, alongside Akshay Kumar, Disha Patani, Nora Fatehi, Sonam Bajwa, Aparshakti Khurana, Stebin Ben and Zahrah S Khan.
 Roy also supports a number of social causes.
 During the COVID-19 crisis, she donated a sum for people in need.
 In 2020, after the cyclone Amphan, she joined with an NGO and auctioned her paintings in order to raise funds for victims.
 Roy also donated to the Iskcon Foundation for medical facilities in Mayapur in 2021.
 Roy and her husband Suraj Nambiar launched "Ultimate Gurus", a global education platform, in 2022.
 In May 2023, Roy opened a restaurant named "Badmaash" in Mumbai.
 Roy is the most-followed Indian television actresses in Instagram.